Short Interest in Anglo American plc (OTCMKTS:AAUKF) Declines By 33.8%

-AAUKF has been the subject of a number of analyst reports.
-Barclays reaffirmed a “buy” rating on shares of Anglo American in a research report on Monday, July 27th.
-Deutsche Bank reaffirmed a “buy” rating on shares of Anglo American in a research report on Tuesday, July 28th.
+Several brokerages have weighed in on AAUKF.
 UBS Group reaffirmed a “hold” rating on shares of Anglo American in a research report on Monday, July 27th.
-Societe Generale raised Anglo American to a “buy” rating in a research report on Wednesday, April 22nd.
-Finally, Royal Bank of Canada raised Anglo American to a “buy” rating in a research report on Monday, June 22nd.
-Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Anglo American has an average rating of “Buy”.
+Morgan Stanley restated a “hold” rating on shares of Anglo American in a research report on Tuesday, July 28th.
+Royal Bank of Canada upgraded Anglo American to a “buy” rating in a research report on Monday, June 22nd.
+Barclays restated a “buy” rating on shares of Anglo American in a research report on Monday, July 27th.
+Finally, Deutsche Bank restated a “buy” rating on shares of Anglo American in a research report on Tuesday, July 28th.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+The stock currently has a consensus rating of “Buy”.

 Anglo American plc, together with its subsidiaries, engages in exploring, mining, and processing various metals and minerals worldwide.
 The company explores for rough and polished diamonds, copper, platinum group metals, metallurgical and thermal coal, and iron; and nickel and manganese ores, as well as alloys.